A CRM implementation is not an isolated endeavor. It has several contextual layers.

 What a CRM system will do, however, is make maintaining your relationships more effortless and more organized.

-Your business will need a rock-solid CRM implementation strategy to get to that part.
 Success with CRM starts long before any users log in.
 Your entire organization (ideally) will need to be involved to ensure the system’s success.

-The following five steps illustrate, in broad strokes, each phase of the process we walk our clients through when implementing a new CRM.
+The following five steps, in broad strokes, illustrate each phase of the process we walk our clients through when implementing a new CRM.

 Step One: Executive Buy-In